razorpay/alohomora/README.md

 ## Configuration?

 Alohomora is designed to be a zero-config solution.
-That makes sense, because you are supposed to use alohomora to fetch the secrets.
+That makes sense, because you are supposed to use alohomora to fetch the actual configuration.

 Alohomora is coupled (as of now) with AWS-CodeDeploy and assumes the existence of the following environment variables: